Our students consistently achieve excellent VCE results, creating pathways to tertiary study and a successful foundation for their futures.

 Please note: Elwood College does not offer Victorian Certificate of Applied Learning (VCAL) as an option for Year 11 and 12 students.

 Elwood College provides a setting for students to work hard while enjoying their final years at school.
 As well as time in the class room, each VCE or VET subject will require at least three hours of work during private study periods and at home each week.
 To prepare students for the VCE, Year 11 and 12 students engage in numerous workshops, led by college staff and outside providers, covering time and stress management, organisation and study habits.
-The Year 12 Step Up Camp assists students to set goals and expertly craft their study skills in preparation for their final year.
+The Year 12 Step Up Program assists students to set goals and expertly craft their study skills in preparation for their final year.
 In the lead up to their final exams, students are supported by the Final Countdown Program, where additional workshops help students to focus on this final commitment.

-As senior members of the college, our VCE students are also expected to provide leadership in terms of behaviour and school spirit.
+As senior members of the college, our VCE students are also expected to demonstrate leadership in terms of behaviour and school spirit.
 A number of school events and programs will require senior students to collaborate with staff and the community, mentor their younger peers and practise the life skills they will need beyond their school years.